Ruby Falls History

 On his next exploration into the cave, Lambert took several people including his wife Ruby to see the many wonders they had discovered.
 While gazing at the waterfall, Lambert told his wife that he would name it in her honor, “Ruby Falls.”

 Mr. Lambert decided to develop both the Lookout Mountain Cave and the new found Ruby Falls Cave to the public and offered tours to both caves.
 The entrance building for both tours was built from the limestone excavated from the elevator shaft and the cave trails.
 This entrance was touted as the “World’s Most Magnificent Cave Entrance.”
 “Cavern Castle,” as it was named, was modeled after a fifteenth century Irish castle.

 From 1930 to 1935 tours were offered to both caves, but Ruby Falls proved to be the most popular with its many unusual formations and of course the waterfall itself.
 In 1935, the Lookout Mountain Cave was closed to the public.
 The Ruby Falls Cave has been open to the public ever since and has hosted millions of visitors during its long storied history.

-After nearly a century of tours through Lookout Mountain, Ruby Falls is as strong as ever.
+After nearly a century of tours through Lookout Mountain, Ruby Falls is beloved by generations of guests.
 Developing from a small road-side wonder into one of the ‘must see’ attractions in the Southeast.
 Through the years, Ruby Falls has become much more than just a cavern.
-It is an experience for people of all ages, affording them extraordinary views, inspiring sites and shared memories that will last a lifetime.
+It is an experience for people of all ages, giving extraordinary views, inspiring sites and shared memories that last a lifetime.